Combinatorial aspects of Parraud's asymptotic expansion for GUE matrices: Introduction

 \begin{corollary} Let $V$ and $W$ be real inner product spaces.
 Define inductively $W^{(0)} = W$ and $W^{(k+1)} = (V \oplus W^{(k)}) \otimes \R^6$.
 Then for $m \in \N$,

 \end{corollary}

 As further motivation, we observe a rough parallel between this asymptotic expansion and Taylor's formula with integral remainder, which says that for a $C^{m+1}$ function $f$,

-In the version of Parraud's formula stated here, both the derivative terms and the remainder term involve integration over $[0,1]$ of some powers of $t$, $1 - t$, $s$, and $1 - s$.
+In the version of Parraud's formula stated here, both the derivative terms and the remainder term involve integration over $[0,1]$ of some powers of $t_j$, $1 - t_j$, $s_j$, and $1 - s_j$, where $(s_j,t_j)$ are the parameters introduced in the $j$th occurrence of an operator $T^{\crss}$.
 The proof is also based on interpolating between $t = 0$ and $t = 1$, expressing $f(1) - f(0)$ as an integral, and then repeating this process for higher order terms.